livepeer/studio/packages/www/README.md

 # @livepeer.com/www

-The package is a Next.js application and contains all the pages and components for the Livepeer.com user interface.
+This package is a Next.js application and contains all the pages and components for the Livepeer.com user interface.

 ## Local Development